vnelai/News_Now/README.md

 Unsolved Problems / Future Improvements
+API-free tier limitations: After completing the project and deploying site on render, i noticed that the api data was not populating.
+Unfortunately, noticed too late that the news-api doesn't allow deployment on free tier.
+You can view full site by downloading github repo on local host.
+The live site will only display the header component which did not require an api for its elements.
 Error Handling: Although the API fetch is wrapped in a try-catch block, we can further improve error handling by displaying user-friendly messages when the API fails to load or if no articles match the query.
 Search Functionality: Currently, the search bar does not have full functionality.
 Implementing a dynamic search query where users can type in and search for specific news articles would enhance the user experience.
 Pagination: With a large number of articles, pagination would be useful to limit the number of articles displayed on a single page.